Pineridge Snowmobile Club Inc.

 We would like to say congratulations to the following volunteer winners:

-Trail Patrol Volunteer of the Year – Don Kerslake
+Family of the year – Don Kerslake family

 Driver Training is open to anyone aged 12 and over (on the date of the course) and will be held at Country Corners in Exeter (Arctic Cat dealer).
 Please contact Scott at Country Corners at 519-235-3456 to get dates and register.
 Limited space is available.